justincasher/justincasher.github.io/machine learning/Catan RL/Catan_RL.md

 &emsp; Likewise, one significant problem I noticed is how slow each MCTS playout was, especially each forward pass through the network.
 For example, I wanted to implement a version of my model which could train itself on (or at least study) the current board position while playing a human.
 However, this was seemingly impossible without (a) further computational power or (b) a faster implementation.
 I pursued the latter: I programmed a version of my bot in C++ using LibTorch.
 This cut the MCTS playout time almost in half, but this is simply not enough.
 An interesting approach here could be using a smaller model which is quickly on the CPU trained while playing.

-&emsp; Some future improvements are the following:
+&emsp; Some possible future improvements are the following:

  <ul>
   <li>Provide the network with past moves and dice rolls.</li>
   <li>Fix the problem from TDs that error can become inversely correlated to the number of turns to win.</li>
+  <li>Utilize attention mechanisms to keep track of cards for trading.</li>
   <li>Enable AMSGrad when training.</li>
   <li>Add human engineered input features.</li>
 </ul>

-In particular, I plan on implementing attention mechanisms on a simplified board configuration with the above modifications.
-Hopefully this model will be able to achieve super-human level of play.

 ## 7. References